Ninju/nixconfig/README.md

 5. Generate the `hardware-configuration.nix`.

-First though, I needed to generate a `hardware-configuration.nix`, which is unique to each machine.
-I created a temporary directory and then ran `nixos-generate-config --dir /path/to/tmp/dir`.
+For each NixOS install, you need a `hardware-configuration.nix` which is unique to the machine and can be generated through `nixos-generate-config --dir /path/to/tmp/dir`.
+Without a temporary dir it will default to `/etc/nixos/hardware-configuration.nix` which is the default place the `nixos-install` tool looks for config.

 6. Clone my nix config

-Luckily, my developer shell has git installed.
-I ran `nix develop https://www.github.com/Ninju/nixconfig` and there (g)it was.
-I'm not sure if the NixOS installer comes with git as I ran the develop command "for fun" and I don't think a developer shell is that useful within the installer, so I'll likely remove it for next time.
+I actually prepared the directory ahead of time.
+I also made sure I had [the hardware patch](https://github.com/NixOS/nixos-hardware/tree/master/lenovo/thinkpad/x1/10th-gen) so that I'd be able to launch a graphical display straight away as soon as NixOS was installed.

+The only steps here were to clone the repo and copy (`cp -R`) the `hardware-configuration.nix` to the right location in the local copy.

 NOTE: I could have run `nixos-install --flake git+https://www.github.com/Ninju/nixconfig` but that means I'd have to have first uploaded my `hardware-configuration.nix` to my repo.
-It seemed overall easier to keep a local copy of the flake for now, and add the hardware config once I have a proper NixOS installation up and running.
+It seemed overall easier to keep a local copy of the repo and add the hardware config later, once I have a proper NixOS installation up and running.

-Last step was to copy (`cp -R`) the existing machine config and swap out the hardware config for the hardware config that was generated on my new machine.

-I actually prepared the directory ahead of time.
-I also made sure I had [the hardware patch](https://github.com/NixOS/nixos-hardware/tree/master/lenovo/thinkpad/x1/10th-gen) so that I'd be able to launch a graphical display straight away once NixOS is installed.
-Small steps that made installation much faster and easier.

 7. Run `cd /mnt && nixos-install --flake ./path/to/local/flake#aw-rvu-x1c10`

-I have two outputs (at time of writing) for NixOS systems: one is my old machine at aw-rvu-x1c5 (X1 Carbon 5th Gen) and the new one is aw-rvu-x1c10 (X1 Carbon 10th Gen).

-For initial install, I specify the output I want to build but in future it will use the hostname of the machine (planned to be aw-rvu-x1c10).

 Then I let NixOS get on with it!

 Soon enough.
-I have a working machine that launches into i3, just the way I like it.
-Well, not quite because I have my i3 config in home-manager.
-Next was home-manager; another easy one-liner.
+I have a working machine that launches into a computer, setup just the way I like it.
+Well, not quite, because there is some user level config in `./home-manager` which I haven't run at this stage.
+But that's just another easy one-liner.

 There are kinks in my setup that this has uncovered for sure.
-But nothing major, and with a handful of commands I had a totally viable machine setup exactly the way I like it (more like, the way it's specified so far but not the point).
+But nothing major, and with a handful of commands I had a totally viable machine setup exactly the way I like it.

-So that's it!

 The most time consuming part, by far, was partitioning the drive.
 It's been a few years since I've done that and I'm always worried about messing something up.

 Overall I was really impressed by the speed and ease by which I was able to get another machine up and running.
-Definitely helps to be organised in this regard as I've let config get messy in the past, with no clear structure, and then it's ... less smooth.

-The Nix dream is a one command install of a brand new machine, and for me it worked out very well indeed. :)

 TODOs:
-* Change default session to _NOT_ be i3 _OR_ improve the system level i3 config
+* Change default session to _NOT_ be i3 _OR_ improve the system level i3 config (all/most i3 config is currently specified at user level)
-* Insert something about the tiny font sizes
+* Do something about the tiny font sizes
 * Does a developer shell for the installer make sense?
 What could I have made easier? (probably nothing.. it was pretty easy!)